Growth next year to be better than IMF projections: CEA | Business

 ''I think in fact, the growth rates for the coming years may be slightly more, slightly better than what these numbers are, because I think there is a possibility that India's capital formation cycle will do better after one decade of retrenchment,'' he said.

-India's public digital infrastructure has probably crossed an inflection point and that will also be contributing to both formalisation of the economy and therefore higher growth, he said.
+India's public digital infrastructure has probably crossed an inflection point and that will also be contributing to both formalisation of the economy and therefore higher growth, he said at a panel discussion organised by National Council of Applied Economic Research (NCAER) and the International Monetary Fund (IMF).

 So, he said, maybe there could be 0.5-0.8 per cent addition to the 6 per cent baseline numbers.